TwitchNovel/Novel/README.md

  mopplopmopplop is very good at sm64 and chess and really likes OpieOP.
-ChrisLink
+ChrisLink is